 Meetings get a lot of bad press, and not without reason.
 If run ineffectively they can be time-wasters and an energy suck.
 But if done well, meetings are often the best way of getting team members together to move a project forward, or to brainstorm.

 The problem is that meetings are often a passive activity, with attendees not engaging, checking their smartphones and wishing they were somewhere else.
-We’ve been wondering how to bring a bit of energy into the usual ‘sit down’.
+I’ve been wondering how to bring a bit of energy into the usual ‘sit down’.

-We recently attended Alex Osterwalder’s two-day Business Model Generation Workshop & Masterclass during which he encouraged teams to stand around enlarged versions of the Business Model Canvas pinned to the wall.
+I recently attended Alex Osterwalder’s two-day Business Model Generation Workshop & Masterclass during which he encouraged teams to stand around enlarged versions of the Business Model Canvas pinned to the wall.
 Using Stattys (a clever static version of sticky notes that can slide around on a surface), teams can easily play around with different business models, and the visual format makes it easier for them to quickly, and energetically, generate various ideas.

 Brainstorming a project timeline: the team identifies what needs to be done to finish a project, writing one task per post-it, then work together to arrange the tasks into a timeline along a wall, identifying any dependencies or potential bottlenecks.